-Northwest OHV Park will be closed the following
+Northwest OHV Park will be closed Sunday, December 24th.

 On Saturday, August 11, 2007, the City of Bridgeport, with the help of several local enthusiast groups, began converting 300 acres into an awesome OHV park.
 Two years later, Northwest Park is the place for fun with your ATVs, motorcycles, Jeeps, Hummers, etc. Our goal is to provide a safe, family fun park.